datacarpentry/sql-ecology-lesson/01-sql-basic-queries.md

 it.
 For example, let’s say we want to order the birds by their species ID, but we only want to see genus and species.

-    SELECT genus, species FROM species WHERE taxa = "Bird" ORDER BY species_id ASC;
+    SELECT genus, species FROM species WHERE taxa = 'Bird' ORDER BY species_id ASC;

 We can do this because sorting occurs earlier in the computational pipeline than field selection.